arkhipov/acl/README.md

 are usually set on a large number of objects, it would be unwise to try to remove invalid entries every time a role is being removed from the system, so these invalid ACEs remain there until you remove them manually.
-Another imporant reason that makes us to provide a reasonable textual representation of every ACE is that PostgreSQL uses them to make backups and restores.
+Another imporant reason that makes us provide a reasonable textual representation of every ACE is that PostgreSQL uses them to make backups and restores.

 Are there any tutorials on how to use the extension and ACLs in an application?